garrettsmith99/tech190/README.md

 I need to download it from package manager download 2D animation allow you to PSB files.
 I need to draw my own character to use for my game.

+Journal Entry 4 9/22/2022

+I have learned from Unity:

+I learned about the scene view where the characters are on a stage the order of cameraa and directional light do make a difference in 2D games.
+Prject folder as

+a warehouse.
+Weapons scene props, characerts go into it.
+Game objects, tranforms and components.
+Creating a game object collection of a transform and component.

+You can toggle the toolbar with wasd keyboard keys.
+How to create materials for my game.
+Adding dirt to a cube to turn it into a ground object that looks like a block

+of dirt with grass on top.
+Drag the dirt onto the cube.
+Then you duplicate the game object and the material and change the color to green.
+Then you add position to Y

+element and Scale X and Z. Then change the Y to 0.1 and that should create a grass block.
+Then you take the grass game object in the hierachy and move into the floor

+tile and it becomes a child of the floor tile game object.
+Then you create a prefab folder and drag your dirt block with grass on it into the new folder.
+Once you

+turn it into a prefaab you can easily place it in your scene now.
+Create a new empty object named level then drag all the tiles in the level game object.
+The

+few box colliders you have the faster your game will run.

+Some issues I found were:

+when creating two game objects to be one object I cant move them togther.
+Creating animations for characters is really difficult and requires blender.

+I have learned fron watching recent game development and siumulation:

+How to create a player.
+Create a 3D object in the hierarchy and choose capsule.
+You can eventually use blender to create walk animation then you can upgrade it with a

+sliding player then walking player.